Skip to main content

 Water Quality

-The City’s top priority is ensuring that the water we serve is safe, reliable, and meets all state and federal drinking health standards.
+The City’s top priority is ensuring that the water we serve is reliable and meets all state and federal drinking health standards.

 Like many communities throughout the nation, trace amounts of PFAS (Per- and polyfluoroalkyl substances) were found in our water supply after the state lowered the Response Levels for Perfluorinated Chemicals in drinking water.